 Mastering the BODMAS rule requires more than just memorizing the acronym.
 It involves developing a deep understanding of the underlying principles and practicing applying the rule in a variety of contexts.
 Here are some tips and expert advice to help you improve your skills:

 Start with Simple Expressions: Begin by working with simple expressions that involve only a few operations.
 This will help you build a solid foundation and develop confidence.
 As you become more comfortable, gradually increase the complexity of the expressions you tackle.
-For example, start with expressions like 3 + 4 × 2 and then move on to expressions like (5 + 2) × 3 - 4 ÷ 2.
+As an example, start with expressions like 3 + 4 × 2 and then move on to expressions like (5 + 2) × 3 - 4 ÷ 2.

 Practice Regularly: Like any skill, mastering the BODMAS rule requires regular practice.
 Set aside time each day or week to work on math problems that involve the order of operations.
 The more you practice, the more comfortable and confident you will become.
 There are many online resources and textbooks that offer practice problems with varying levels of difficulty.

 Use Real-World Examples: Connect the BODMAS rule to real-world situations to make it more relevant and engaging.
-For example, you could use the rule to calculate the total cost of items purchased at a store, or to determine the amount of time it takes to complete a project.
+As an example, you could use the rule to calculate the total cost of items purchased at a store, or to determine the amount of time it takes to complete a project.
 This will help you see the practical applications of the rule and make it easier to remember.

 Use Online Resources: Take advantage of the many online resources that are available to help you learn and practice the BODMAS rule.
 These include tutorials, videos, interactive exercises, and practice problems.
 Some websites even offer personalized feedback and track your progress.